 For a specified number of targets, prior to the initiation of the first pivotal clinical trial for a product directed toward such target, CytomX may exercise an option to co-fund a pre-determined portion of clinical development costs.
 For these products, CytomX is eligible to receive a pre-specified portion of profits in the United States and tiered low-double digit to mid-teen percentage royalties on net sales outside of the United States.
 CytomX may later elect to co-commercialize in the United States the products directed toward such targets.

-In 2014, CytomX and Bristol-Myers Squibb entered into a research collaboration and license agreement to discover, develop and commercialize novel therapies against multiple targets using CytomX’s proprietary Probody platform.
-Since then, Bristol-Myers Squibb has advanced two CTLA-4 Probody programs into the clinic with prioritization of BMS-986288, the non-fucosylated CTLA-4 Probody therapeutic into Phase 2 studies.
+In 2014, CytomX and Bristol-Myers Squibb entered into a research collaboration and license agreement to discover, develop and commercialize novel therapies against multiple targets using CytomX proprietary Probody platform.

-In March 2017, CytomX and Bristol-Myers Squibb expanded their 2014 collaboration to provide for the selection of additional oncology targets to enter into novel therapeutic discovery.
-Under this expanded agreement, Bristol-Myers Squibb made an upfront payment of $200 million to CytomX, and CytomX will also be eligible to receive future development, regulatory and sales milestone payments for each collaboration target, as well as tiered royalties on net sales of each product commercialized by Bristol-Myers Squibb.
+In 2017, CytomX and Bristol-Myers Squibb expanded the collaboration to provide for the selection of additional oncology targets to enter into novel therapeutic discovery.
+Under this expanded agreement, Bristol-Myers Squibb made an upfront payment of $200 million to CytomX, and CytomX will also be eligible to receive future development, regulatory and sales milestone payments for each collaboration target, as well as tiered royalties on net sales of each product commercialized by Bristol Myers Squibb.

 In 2022, CytomX entered into a strategic collaboration with Regeneron to create conditionally-activated investigational bispecific cancer therapies utilizing CytomX’s Probody® therapeutic platform and Regeneron’s Veloci-Bi® bispecific antibody development platform.